This article will cover what is pump-priming, what are self prime pump and how to do pump priming.

 Why pump priming is required | Is priming the pump is necessary?

 When we start the pump, the impeller will rotate.
-Centrifugal pump impeller with develop pressure is proportional to the density of the fluid in the impeller.
-If the pump casing is not filled with water/fluid and the air is present, the impeller will run in air, produce negligible pressure which will not be sufficient to suck fluid from the source, and because of this, we won’t be able to transfer fluid.
+Centrifugal pump impeller with developed pressure is proportional to the density of the fluid in the impeller.
+If the pump casing is not filled with water/fluid and the air is present, the impeller will run in air, producing negligible pressure which will not be sufficient to suck fluid from the source, and because of this, we won’t be able to transfer fluid.
 This is why pump-priming in the centrifugal pump is required.

 Now you might be thinking is there any solution to this or do we have to do priming of every pump prior to starting?.
 The solution to this is a self-priming pump.
 These are available in the market that are not required to prime.
 Let’s move forward and study them in detail.